TraistaRafael/BinanceArbitrage/README.md

-# BinanceArbitrage
+# :moneybag:  BinanceArbitrage
+:construction: Under development, pull requests and ideas are welcome!

 This tool connects to Binance api, checks for arbitrage opportunities realtime and simulates transactions.
 An arbitrage oportunity is detected as a profit in exchanging triangle touple of symbols.
 Example: #  ETH/USD -> USD/BNB -> BNB/ETH

-!!!
-If you want to perform real transactions based on the opportunities detected by this script please be aware of risks!
+# :warning: If you want to perform real transactions based on the opportunities detected by this script please be aware of risks!
-!!!

-Pull requests are welcome!

 # Getting started